monster-penguin/rd_bios_tool/README.md

 The basic workflow:

+1. Extract the archive.
-1. Run the script.
+2. Run the script.
-2. The script reads your RetroDECK installation to build a manifest of all expected BIOS files.
+3. The script reads your RetroDECK installation to build a manifest of all expected BIOS files.
-3. Supply your BIOS files by downloading from a URL (Step 5), scanning a local folder (Step 6), or both.
+4. Supply your BIOS files by downloading from a URL (Step 5), scanning a local folder (Step 6), or both.
-4. The script packages matched files into `rd_bios_set.zip`, verifies them by MD5 hash, and sorts them into the correct RetroDECK folder structure.
+5. The script packages matched files into `rd_bios_set.zip`, verifies them by MD5 hash, and sorts them into the correct RetroDECK folder structure.
-5. Optionally copy the result directly into your live RetroDECK directory.
+6. Optionally copy the result directly into your live RetroDECK directory.

 On subsequent runs you can use your existing `rd_bios_set.zip` and add to it incrementally as you find more files.